Good Taste magazine article 2015

 2000 purchased her first blank canvas, oil paints and brushes

-2002 first painting consigned to and sold from the Hout Bay Gallery
+2002 first painting consigned to the Hout Bay Gallery

 2006 erotic art Exhibition, group show, the Hout Bay Gallery